carcalilly/ema4915_2024-25/README.md

   scipy
   sklearn

---Directory Summary--
 --
+Directory Summary
+--

+--
+VASP Input Files
+--
-VASP Input Files - The input files for VASP that generated CHG files where RCD was calculated from --
+The input files for VASP that generated CHG files where RCD was calculated from

+--
+Descriptor
+--
-Descriptor - Code dedicated to generating a RCD descriptor from VASP CHG files.
+Code dedicated to generating a RCD descriptor from VASP CHG files.

   calc_rrho_edited.py - Calculates charge density, plots & writes to file.